Florida Social Security Disability Attorney Fights for the Rights of Clients at Appeals Hearings

 Contact us today to find out if you have an SSDI/SSI case

-If your SSDI/SSI claim has been denied, call our attorneys at Kaylor, Kaylor & Leto, P.A. today at 800.900.7734 or contact us online to schedule a free consultation on your case.
+If your SSDI/SSI claim has been denied, call Kaylor, Kaylor & Leto, P.A. today at 800.900.7734 or contact us online to schedule a free consultation on your case.
 We examine all of the details and evidence surrounding your situation and determine whether or not you have been unjustly denied for the insurance payments you should be receiving.
 We have offices located in Winter Haven, Lakeland, Sebring and Tampa.